 A maximum of one fine applies per 24-hour period, but an unresolved breach can be fined every day.

-What Happens to the Eurovignette and Motor Vehicle Tax?
+What happens to the Eurovignette and motor vehicle tax?

-Two existing charges change when the vrachtwagenheffing goes live on July 1, 2026:
+Two existing charges change when the vrachtwagenheffing goes live on 1 July 2026:

 Eurovignette (tolheffingsrecht)

-• Discontinued for the Netherlands on July 1, 2026
+• Discontinued for the Netherlands on 1 July 2026

 • Still required if your routes pass through Luxembourg or Sweden.
 (Denmark already left the Eurovignette on 1 January 2025, so once the Netherlands exits, Luxembourg and Sweden are the remaining Eurovignette countries.)

-MRB — Motorrijtuigenbelasting (Dutch motor vehicle tax)
+MRB: Motorrijtuigenbelasting (Dutch motor vehicle tax)

 • Temporary 0% nihiltarief for all trucks from 1 July to 31 December 2026